 AT&T TV Now offers over 45 channels for a price of $69.99 per month with upgraded plans available.
 The service supports Apple TV, iOS, Android, Amazon Fire TV, Chromecast, and most modern web browsers.AT&T TV Now offers a 7-day free trial. (see review)

 While we break down the individual categories in this article to consider different viewers’ different needs, the following live streaming service consistently performed well in all categories.

 We recommend Hulu as the overall best live TV streaming service with 2nd place finishes for value and local channels and a first-place finish in watching sports.
 Hulu offers a robust channel lineup with cable networks, locals, and some regional sports at a reasonable price.
-However, Hulu’s strength is in it’s on-demand.
-Including Hulu’s vast on-demand streaming library to it’s live TV service at no extra charge offers something to subscriber no other live TV streaming service can.
+However, Hulu’s strength is in its on-demand.
+Including Hulu’s vast on-demand streaming library to its live TV service at no extra charge offers something to subscribers no other live TV streaming service can.

 Here are some of the highlights of Hulu’s live TV service:

 - Offers over 60 broadcast and cable-based channels

 - Live stream of local ABC, CBS, NBC, and Fox in nearly all markets

 - The basic package comes with 50 hours of cloud DVR storage with the ability to upgrade if needed.

 - Watch on two screens at once.
 You can upgrade to unlimited screens for $14.99 per month.
 This upgrade also gives you three screens while away from your home network.